Last week’s post introduced win-loss reviews and suggested question categories. This post covers planning and conducting the interviews.

 Remain neutral, capture quotes

-When conducting external interviews, use a neutral tone of voice and refer to your company by name, rather than using “we,” “us” and “our.”
+When conducting external interviews, speak in a neutral tone and refer to your company by name, rather than using “we,” “us” and “our.”
 This matter-of-fact approach will put interviewees at ease and produce better quality information.

 Capture responses as much as possible in the interviewee’s own words.
 Using direct quotes in your report will give it much more impact and credibility among your company’s leadership.

 Consider using a third party

 Companies with high bid volumes often use third parties, such as Complex2Clear, to conduct and report on win-loss interviews.
 A third-party interviewer removes any decision-maker reluctance to be candid.
 Internally, using an unbiased outside contractor may give the results more credibility.

 Need help improving your review and analysis of wins and losses?